lazercaveman/obsidian-firefly-theme/README.md

 6. Select for Firefly and then you're done! 🎉

 ## License
-This Theme is under CC0-1.0 License - anyways, I don't really care what happens to this Theme, so absolutely feel free to use, change, modify or share this theme! ✌️
+This Theme is under CC0-1.0 License - so absolutely feel free to use, change, modify or share this theme! ✌️

 ## Credit
 This theme is inspired and more or less a mix of